-The UN has well-established legal obligations “documented in international treaties, UN General Assembly resolutions, official UN statements, and elsewhere” to provide access to justice to people harmed by negligence in the course of its operations.
+The UN has well-established legal obligations—documented in international treaties, UN General Assembly resolutions, official UN statements, and elsewhere—to provide access to justice to people harmed by negligence in the course of its operations.

-• The Convention on the Privileges and Immunities of the United Nations (CPIUN) mandates that the UN shall provide for appropriate modes of settlement of private law claims against it in article 29.
-5 The UN has cited claims by individuals and entities not party to the CPIUN for personal injury or death arising out of peacekeeping operations as classic examples of private law claims that the UN must settle.
+• The Convention on the Privileges and Immunities of the United Nations (CPIUN) mandates that the UN “shall provide for appropriate modes of settlement” of private law claims against it in § 29.
+The UN has cited claims by individuals and entities not party to the CPIUN for personal injury or death arising out of peacekeeping operations as classic examples of private law claims that the UN must settle.

 7. Did the cholera victims attempt to resolve their claims with the UN before filing a lawsuit?

 Yes.
 In November 2011, the Institute for Justice & Democracy in Haiti (IJDH) and its Haitian sister-organization, the Bureau des Avocats Internationaux (BAI), worked with 5,000 cholera victims to file claims directly with the UN in accordance with the CPIUN and SOFA.
-They petitioned for the establishment of a standing claims commission and remedies in the form of: 1) investments in water and sanitation infrastructure to combat the epidemic; 2) just compensation, and 3) a public acceptance of responsibility.
+They petitioned for the establishment of a standing claims commission and remedies in the form of: 1) investments in water and sanitation infrastructure to combat the epidemic; 2) just compensation; and 3) a public acceptance of responsibility.

 The UN’s response has been heavily criticized, including by international law experts and the UN’s own former lawyers, as non-compliant with the UN’s legal obligations.
-An extensive study undertaken by Yale Law School found that the UN’s ongoing unwillingness to hold itself accountable to victims violates its legal obligations under international law.
+An extensive study undertaken by Yale Law School found that “the UN’s ongoing unwillingness to hold itself accountable to victims violates its legal obligations under international law.”

 8. Why was the lawsuit filed in the United States instead of Haiti?